 • Install the diverter plug into the filter socket.
-Insert plug up into the filter socket as far as possible and twist "clockwise" one-quarter turn until it stops.
+Insert plug up into the filter socket as far as possible and twist clockwise (to the right) one-quarter turn until it stops.

 - 5. Open Faucets.
-Turn on the water pump and open all sink faucets and shower head knobs.
+Turn ON the water pump and open all sink faucets and shower head knobs.
 Leave open after water stops flowing. - 6.
 Drain Toilet.
 Press the toilet flush pedal and hold until water stops flowing in the toilet.
-Then turn water pump switch off. - 7.
-Drain Water Heater.
-Turn off the water heater power switch before draining the water heater tank to avoid damage to the heating element.
-Drain the water heater by removing the plug from the base of the water heater tank, accessible from the outside of the coach (requires socket and ratchet).
+Turn the water pump switch OFF.

+Drain Water Heater

+(Model 70C)